Reachability and recurrence in a modular generalization of annihilating random walks (and lights-out games) on hypergraphs: Introduction

-The dynamics from Definition~\ref{maindef} has a very intuitive description: a number of indistinguishable particles are initially placed at the vertices of $G$, each vertex holding from 0 to $p-1$ particles.
+In other words: a number of indistinguishable particles are initially placed at the vertices of $G$, each vertex holding from 0 to $p-1$ particles.
 At each step we choose a vertex $v$ containing at least one particle and a hyperedge containing $v$.
 We delete one particle at $v$ and add one particle at every vertex $w\neq v\in e$.
 If the number of particles at some $w$ reaches $p$, these $p$ particles are removed from $w$ (they ''collectively annihilate``).

 We are mainly interested in the complexity of the following two problems: